outovhush/revops-portfolio/README.md

 #### 👉 Trial or Demo?

-__Goal:__  Estimate the historical effectiveness of two CTA strategies for a B2B funnel, is it trial or demo that converts better?
+__Goal:__  Estimate the historical effectiveness of two CTA strategies for a B2B funnel: does Trial or Demo  convert better?

 __Skills:__ Data exploration and cleaning, Statistics, Data Visualization